tkamin/tkamin/README.md

 ### Hi there!
 I'm Todd Kamin

 - 🔧 Senior Software Engineer with 15+ years of experience
-- 💡 Passionate about fullstack development, optimizing production environments, developer experience, and team velocity
+- 💡 Passionate about fullstack/backend development, optimizing production environments, developer experience, and team velocity

 ---